Reggie Wayne: 2013

-2014 season
+2014

 With the retirement of Tony Gonzalez, 36-year-old Wayne entered 2014 as the active leader in career receiving yards.
-He gained 98 more in a season-opening loss to Denver, and 119 in Week 4 against Tennessee.
+He gained 98 more on nine receptions in a 31–24 season-opening loss to the Denver Broncos, and 119 on seven receptions in Week 4 against the Tennessee Titans.
 In Week 8, Wayne became the ninth receiver in NFL history to record 14,000 receiving yards.
 He suffered an elbow injury in the game and missed the following week's matchup against the Pittsburgh Steelers.
 Near the conclusion of the Colts' 2014 season, it was announced that Wayne had played with a torn triceps since Week 6, which would require an offseason surgery to repair.
+He finished the 2014 season with 64 receptions for 779 receiving yards and two receiving touchdowns.

-He had just one reception in the Colts' three post-season games, concluding his career with franchise records for postseason receptions (93); receiving yards, yards-from-scrimmage, and all-purpose yards (1,254), receiving and total touchdowns (9), games with at least one touchdown (8), and games with 100+ yards receiving (3, shared with Dallas Clark and T. Y. Hilton).
+He had just one reception in the Colts' three post-season games, concluding his career with franchise records for postseason receptions (93); receiving yards (1,254), receiving touchdowns (9), and games with 100+ yards receiving (3, shared with Dallas Clark and T. Y. Hilton).

 On March 6, 2015, the Colts announced that they would not re-sign Wayne, which made him a free agent on March 10.

 Retirement

 On August 24, 2015, Wayne signed a one-year contract with the New England Patriots worth up to $3 million.
 On September 5, 2015, Wayne requested and was granted his release from the Patriots.

 On January 15, 2016, after not playing the entire 2015 season, Wayne announced his retirement from professional football, saying, "It was fun, but it's time.
 It's just time.
 Whenever you can admit that you're done, you know you're done."
-He finished his NFL career tenth all-time in career receptions, tenth all-time in receiving yards and 24th in career touchdown receptions.
+At the time of his retirement, he finished his NFL career 7th all-time in career receptions, 8th all-time in receiving yards, and 17th in career touchdown receptions.